How will my "last-two-years'" average be calculated?

 Yes, we do consider international applicants, but it’s important that you understand the program content is specifically focused on Canadian systems and functions of government.
+Furthermore, it is very challenging for international students to get a government co-op position and it is not possible to obtain a MPS Co-op degree without this experience.
 In addition, note that some jobs in government (including co-op jobs) require excellent communication skills in one of Canada's official languages, English and French.

 Considering that there are two MPS courses in finance, do I have to have strong mathematics skills?

 No, you do not need to provide evidence of advanced math skills.
 Like all the MPS courses, the two finance courses are designed for students with different levels of knowledge and experience, and will focus on familiarizing students with real-world accounting and economic analysis practices rather than emphasizing mathematics.